-- A request for the sale of energy is properly made when: - (a) the request has been received by the retailer; and - the small customer has complied with the requirements under clause 18 (3); (b) and - the small customer is otherwise entitled to receive the sale of energy in accordance with the standard retail contract.
+- (a) updating the distributor's records, if the premises are energised; or - (b) arranging for the energisation of the premises by the distributor, if the premises are not energised. - (3) A request for the sale of energy is properly made when: - (a) the request has been received by the retailer; and - (b) the small customer has complied with the requirements under clause 18 (3); and - (c) the small customer is otherwise entitled to receive the sale of energy in accordance with the standard retail contract.